mbaireddy/mbaireddy/README.md

 🎓 Accomplishments: I'm currently in Algorithms 2 class at Storming Robotos Mrs. Mabrey.

-⚡ Fun fact: I enjoy the saber fencing, skiing and drawing in my free time.
+⚡ Fun fact: I enjoy reading, skiing and drawing in my free time.

 <!---
 mbaireddy/mbaireddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.